 Murphy’s Law of cordelettes: the darn double fisherman’s knot always ends up in the wrong place!
 Eliminate this problem by clove hitching the cord next to the knot next to your highest piece of gear as the first thing you do when you build the anchor.
 This keeps the fisherman’s knot fixed next to the protection and out of the way of your master point.

 Note clove hitch on the left carabiner.

 Most of the time your cordelette is going to feel either too short or too long.
 If it’s too short, try to add a separate sling to the piece of gear that’s farthest away.

-See below - right side strand is passed through the biner not clipped to it.
+Right side strand is passed through the carabiner, not clipped to it.

 6 - Try to keep all strands the same length.